Kelly Kim

 • Sleep and circadian disturbances as transdiagnostic mechanisms in mental health disorders

-• Adherence to, mechanisms of change in, and predictors of response in behavioral sleep medicine interventions.
+• Adherence to and predictors of change in behavioral sleep interventions

 Selected Publications: